"ANT_MOAT.HTM" 24 May 2022 15:49:48 (JGKNAUTH)

 Below are instructions for building the type of moat I use.
 There are other ways to build one, involving glue guns or something similar.
 However the design below works well.
 Its moat is easy to put together and requires no special tools.
-I got the idea from this forum, which documents a design from the University of Kentucky.
-Instead of the tin can mentioned in the diagram, I use a one-pint Talenti gelato jar for the moat container.
+I got the idea from a forum that documented a design from the University of Kentucky.
+Instead of the tin can mentioned in their diagram below, I use a one-pint Talenti gelato jar for the moat container.
 It's a clear, thin-plastic jar.
 Because it is clear, it is very easy to see if the moat needs water or cleaning.
 Anything similar would serve the purpose.
 I prefer to use a two-eye turnbuckle instead of the two-hook turnbuckle shown in the diagram.
 For my situation, the eyes provide a more secure attachment for the hanging wires.

 The above old pictures show how I previously used just wire to hang the feeder and ant moat.
 However that made it difficult to disconnect the items.
 Nowadays I use a metal hook between the feeder and the ant moat (this is not shown too clearly in the picture on the right).
 I also now have a cuphook taped to a wire to hang the ant moat (shown better in the picture.)
 All this makes it much easier to detach things for cleaning the ant moat and for refilling the feeder.
 This setup is not hurricane proof, but I always take down everything anyway when tropical winds are forecast.
 Squirrels can also be a problem; they do like to climb on things, even way out there.
 However that hasn't been a problem with this arrangement for several years.

 I didn't try to update the rest of this writeup to mention using hooks instead of just wires for hanging.
 Wires will still work if you don't want to bother with hooks or something similar.